dtoffe/dpl0c/README.md

 I'm yet undecided about adding optimization passes.

 I would love, however, adding error recovery to the parser, for example via symbol insertion of missing semicolons.
 But I've still got to figure out how to do it.

+## Setup

+For D language development I used the [DMD compiler](https://dlang.org/download.html) and the [Digital Mars free C++ compiler](https://www.digitalmars.com/download/freecompiler.html).
+I'm using VSCode with the D Programming Language (code-d) extension from the VSCode Marketplace.
+The project is [dub](https://code.dlang.org/) based.

+To run the Pascal generated sources I used the [Free Pascal compiler](https://www.freepascal.org/).

 ## Examples